dmf2990/hospital/README.md

 This is our first console project to learn OOP in java.
+PLEASE SEE DEV BRANCH AND DEV BRANCH README.
 The application was a bit lengthy due to the nature of the project, however the focal point of this project was setting up the classes
 Concepts of abstraction, interfaces, polymorphism, and adding/removing/manipulating statistics of items into hashmaps were primary components.
 In this program we had a collection of patients in a hospital.
 These patients had baseline vitals.